enlte/APIs-document/README.md

 {"status": "true"}
 ```

 We are mining the transactions internally using these APIs.
-We will upgrade the mining system from APIs to peer to peer network to quick response.
+We will upgrade the mining system from APIs to peer to peer network.